 Hot Dogs/Corn Dogs I love Trader Joe's nitrate-free hot dogs cooked in the toaster oven so they get a nice camp-fire toasty look and taste.
 I also like Applegate Farms gluten-free hot dogs.

 Popcorn - perfect for watching old 80s movies.
 I love homemade - I pop it in a pan on the stove, use real butter, and sea salt.
 Then I get crazy and add whatever spices speak to me at the moment - lemon pepper, garlic powder, whatever.
+The beginning of a good evening is a hot bowl of popcorn and turning on the Atari Flashback.

 Pizza: what Gen Xer didn't have a least one birthday party that involved pizza?
 I really like Amy's - with this brand, you get an assortment of dairy-free (if you want it), gluten-free (if you want it), or even vegan.
+I love Smart Flour Pizza, too - gluten free, and made with ancient grains.

 (If you haven't discovered stevia yet, it is incredible.
 Who knew there is a sweetener out there that actually lowers the glucose in your blood?
 Very good stuff.
 It goes into a lot of my baking and hot beverages.)